alvarobartt/ml-monitoring-with-wandb/README.md

 in the PyTorch Lightining module `self.evaluate()` function were just being printed locally.
 But if we include a custom logger, those logging messages will be redirected.

-So to update the previous training code to include Weights and Biases (`wandb`) as the custom logging interface, we just need to replace the Trainer code block with:
+So to update the previous training code to include Weights & Biases (`wandb`) as the custom logging interface, we just need to replace the Trainer code block with:

 ```python